pedroabestard/damage-prediction-app/README.md

 ## 🏗️ Model Development

 ### 🔍 Challenges
+- Streamlit.io uses cpu for the free version
 - Limited training data (2,300 images)
 - Some categories are visually difficult to distinguish, even for humans